 Do you recommend uploading content directly, or syncing with YouTube?

 We recommend leveraging Youtube as a source for content, in which case importing videos from Youtube may be a great way to get started, a workflow that may also make sense to maintain for certain sources.
-Such content may include, for example, influencer or manufacturer produced videos assets for any particular product or product category.
+Such content may include, for example, ambassador or manufacturer produced videos assets for any particular product or product category.
 However, we do encourage you to produce, seek and gain access to MP4 video files as there are many benefits to direct upload to the Video Commerce Cloud.
 For one, your experience is guaranteed to exclude unwanted ads, related Youtube video suggestions, or other commercial offers and links from Google that not only send people away from your site but may in fact originate from the competition.
 Competitors buy ads with Google precisely to retarget similarly profiled customers with such offers.
-The Video Commerce Cloud allows you to invite any manufacturers, influencers or other third parties to freely upload content directly to your account (automatically granting you all associated rights to the content).
+The Video Commerce Cloud allows you to invite any manufacturers, ambassadors or other third parties to freely upload content directly to your account (automatically granting you all associated rights to the content).
 The Video Commerce Cloud will also auto-generate transcripts and closed captions for all uploaded videos automatically, enable the VPM (Video-to-Product Matching) engine to optimize product offers for all videos, and enhance video page metadata with essential ecommerce keywords, a critical component to fuel any Video SEO strategy.
 It has been proven that domain owners gain higher Video SEO value when the video is published first to their owned and operated domain.
 Note that the above speaks to video assets that fuel a Video Commerce Experience on your site.
-Youtube does still serve as a powerful acquisition channel by leveraging Influencer Video Marketing and other syndication efforts (in addition to Facebook, Twitter and other social / content-rich acquisition channels).
+Youtube does still serve as a powerful acquisition channel by leveraging Ambassador Video Marketing and other syndication efforts (in addition to Facebook, Twitter and other social / content-rich acquisition channels).
 Read this article for further information about the legal aspects of using Youtube for Video Commerce.

 How many videos do I need to effectively use your platform?